Jie Cao

 • 04/2023: Our paper on “A Comparative Analysis of Automatic Speech Recognition Errors in Small Group Classroom Discourse” got accepted to UMAP’23.

-• 03/2023: #FirstGrant My research proposal on conversational simulation on small-group discussion got awarded by iSAT Trainee Grant.
+• 03/2023: My research on conversational simulation on small-group discussion got awarded by iSAT Trainee Grant.

 • 02/2023: Our paper on AI agent for Jigsaw Classrooms got accepted on AIAIC’23.